kjunblk/VCNFT/README.md

 ## Contracts
 ### Read credential data for a NFT
 #### claimURI
-Returns a URI pointing to a resource with the claims of the given credential NFT.
+Returns a URI pointing to a resource with the claims for the given credential NFT.
 ```
 function claimURI(uint256 _tokenId) public view returns (string memory)
 ```
 #### claimHash
-Returns the hash value for the claims of the given credential NFT.
+Returns the hash value for the claims for the given credential NFT.
 ```
 function claimHash(uint256 _tokenId) public view returns (string memory)
 ```